bit-whacker/workbook/README.md

 ##### Import project in Eclipse:
 * File > Import
 * Expand `Maven` and select `Existing Maven Projects`
-* Select the root directory of the project and click `Finish`
+* Select root directory of the project and click `Finish`

-Once the project is loaded now Right Click on the project, Run as > Run on Server
+Once the project is loaded now Right Click on the project,
+* Run as > Run on Server
+Note: you have to attach runtime with the project before running on server

 ### 2.4.2 Deploy inside tomcate
 #### To deploy insdie tomcate do the following steps
-Copy target/scl-miningmind.war to Tomcate webapps directory Run Tomcate
+* Copy `target/scl-miningmind.war` to Tomcate's webapps directory e.g.
-Visit localhost:8080/scl-miningmind-2.5/rest/...... in browser
+* `C:\apache\apache-tomcat-7.0.70\webapps` for example
+* Run tomcat e.g. move to `C:\apache\apache-tomcat-7.0.70\bin` and run one of the following depending on the `OS` platform
+* window: `startup.bat`, linux: `startup.sh`
+Navigate to browser and the service curation framework will be listening on `port: 8080` e.g. `localhost:8080/scl-miningmind-2.5/rest/`

 # 3. Components of SCL